Life insurance in New Zealand can be divided into two basic classes: temporary (or term) and permanent insurance.

 Another common type of term insurance is mortgage life insurance, which usually involves a level-premium policy, with the cover declining in line with the amount owing on the mortgage, such that any outstanding amount on the applicant’s mortgage will be paid should the applicant die.

 Permanent life insurance remains active until the policy matures, unless the owner fails to pay the premium when due.
 The policy cannot be cancelled by the insurer for any reason except fraudulent application or unpaid premiums.
-A permanent insurance policy accumulates a cash value, meaning the owner can access the money in the cash value by withdrawing money, borrowing the cash value, or surrendering the policy and receiving the surrender value.
+A permanent insurance policy accumulates a cash value, meaning the owner can access the money in the cash value by withdrawing money, borrowing the cash value, or surrendering the policy and receiving the surrender value (This type of product is no longer available for new customers in New Zealand).